OceanOC/Oculus-Troubleshooter/README.md

 #  Oculus Troubleshooter &emsp; &emsp; &emsp; &emsp; &emsp; ![alt text](https://github.com/OceanOC/Quest-Troubleshooter/blob/main/icon.ico "Icon")

-Makes finding Oculus files easy and allows to change some settings
+Makes finding Oculus files easy and allows to change some settings This is the python version which will be deprecated in a future update

+This page is for archival pursoses

 ## Why do I need this?